AoE4 Mali Build Order Information

 The spearman Dong-so is a little stronger than the spearman in close proximity, and if the soldier is also greatly superior in number, he will not be able to fight.

-Conversely, when dealing with Mali, if Mali is a mixed army, it is often stabbed to be outnumbered by a single soldier.
+On the other hand, when dealing with Mali, if Mali is a mixed class, it is often the case that the army alone is outnumbered.

 But.
-Musofadi is very cheap with meat 50 gold 30, so it is troublesome when it is only a musofa di that builds a large number of warrior training centers.
+Musofadi is very cheap at 50 gold and 30 meat meat, so it is troublesome when Musofadi alone builds a large number of warrior training centers.

-Also, instead of the house being cheap, it is quite fragile, and even scout 3 can burn it, so I want to relentlessly destroy the house around the money.
+Also, instead of being cheap, the house is quite fragile, and I can burn it even in Scout 3, so I want to destroy the house around the money relentlessly.

-Since open-pit mines are +1 every era, be sure to grasp the location of all open pit mines.
+Open-pit mines are +1’d each era, so be sure to know the location of all open-pit mines.